-In light of the COVID-19 pandemic, it is more important now than ever to choose a Medicare plan that will provide meaningful coverage without impacting your financial stability.
+As you grow older and your health care needs evolve, it is important to choose a Medicare plan that will provide meaningful coverage without impacting your financial stability.
 Once you understand the basic components of a Medicare plan and how out-of-pocket costs are calculated, you will be better equipped to select a plan that meets your needs.